GoDaddy review: is it any good for website hosting?

 You should always choose to upgrade to the latest PHP as it’s one of the things that can speed up your website considerably.
 Unfortunately, not all providers have it.
 Even GoDaddy is yet to make PHP 8 available.

 In any case, the initial account set up with GoDaddy was smooth, and I had no issues whatsoever.
 So basically, in the first 5 minutes of you owning a GoDaddy web hosting account, you’ll have a website ready to be worked on.
 Which is quite impressive.

 But that’s not all that the provider has on its toolset.

 The first time you open the newly installed WordPress admin panel, GoDaddy will have a starter process ready.
 This is a neat detail that allows you to install one of GoDaddy’s offered themes and make your website look good immediately.

-By the way, offered templates are beautiful and modern.
+By the way, offered variety of templates is truly eye-caching.
 You’ll find different categories for different industries.
 There’s quite a big selection of them.

 Also, these templates are mobile-friendly.
 So no need to redo anything as the design will automatically adapt to smaller screens.

 All this WordPress starter thing might seem like a small thing.
 After all, WordPress itself has a ton of themes that are beautiful.

 But there’s always a but.